iterative/dvc.org/content/blog/2021-09-14-cats-and-dogs.md

 You might be in the middle of training a model and then the business problem shifts.
-Now you have this model that has been going through the training process with one dataset and now you need to use a different one.
+Now you have this model that has been going through the training process with one dataset and you need to use a different dataset.

-There's likely something that your model learned that might be useful on this new dataset, even though you'll have to restart the training process.
+There's likely something that your model learned that might be useful on this new dataset, so you might not have to restart the entire training process.
 We'll do an example of updating a pre-trained model to use a different dataset.
-By the end of this, you should see how you can handle this quickly and start running new experiments.
+By the end of this, you should see how you can handle this quickly and start running new experiments to get a better model.

 ## The original pre-trained model